 Has Pedigree ever been recalled?

-Yes, Pedigree has been recalled several times during the brands history.
-This includes recalls for metal fragments and salmonella.
+Yes, Pedigree dog food has been recalled several times during the brands history.
+This includes recalls for metal fragments and salmonella, and consumers have frequently complained of receiving products containing mold inside the bags, or rotten canned foods.

-While having recalls in a brands history don’t necessarily mean that the brand will be recalled again, sometimes repeated recalls could reveal quality control issues.
+While having recalls in a brands history don’t necessarily mean that the brand will be recalled again, sometimes repeated recalls could reveal quality control issues, so it’s important to note them.

 - August 2014 – Dry dog foods recalled for possible metal fragments

-- June 2012 – Wet dog foods recalled for potential choking hazard (plastic pieces)
+- June 2012 – Wet food recalled for potential choking hazard (plastic pieces)

 - September 2008 – Dry dog foods recalled for salmonella contamination

-- August 2008 – Dry dog foods recalled for salmonella contamination
+- August 2008 – Dry food recalled for salmonella contamination

-It’s also important to keep in mind that this recall list is only for Pedigree specifically.
+It’s also important to keep in mind that this recall list is only for the Pedigree dog food brand specifically.
 Mars owns many pet food brands, and those have all had their own recalls.

 This includes some of which that were involved in the melamine recall that killed many pets.